Lesson 1 Images

 Text description of the 8 degrees South, 95 degrees West image.

 The image is a map of the western part of South America and the eastern Pacific Ocean, depicting the geographic location of various countries and islands.
 Land areas are highlighted in bright green against a blue ocean background.
 The Caribbean Sea is labeled at the top.
-Countries such as Mexico, Cuba, Venezuela, Colombia, and Peru are identified, with notable cities like Caracas, Quito, Lima, and Santiago marked.
-A dashed yellow line extends horizontally across the ocean, dividing the map.
-A red square in the Pacific Ocean, southwest of the Galapagos Islands and west of the South American coast, points to an inset image depicting a buoy floating in the water.
+A dashed yellow line extends horizontally across the ocean marking the equator.
+A red square drawn in the Pacific Ocean, southwest of the Galapagos Islands and west of the South American coast, points to an inset image depicting a buoy floating in the water.
 The buoy is white and red with a metal framework on top.
-The Galapagos Islands, located close to the Equator, are specifically labeled.

 belt of "trade winds"